-As discussed in Chapter 1, one common pattern of communication used by application programs is the request/reply paradigm, also called message transaction: A client sends a request message to a server, and the server responds with a reply message, with the client blocking (suspending execution) to wait for the reply.
-Figure 1 illustrates the basic interaction between the client and server in such a message transaction.
+A common pattern of communication used by application programs structured as a client/server pair is the request/reply message transaction: A client sends a request message to a server, and the server responds with a reply message, with the client blocking (suspending execution) to wait for the reply.
+Figure 137 illustrates the basic interaction between the client and server in such an exchange.

 A transport protocol that supports the request/reply paradigm is much more than a UDP message going in one direction followed by a UDP message going in the other direction.
 It needs to deal with correctly identifying processes on remote hosts and correlating requests with responses.
 It may also need to overcome some or all of the limitations of the underlying network outlined in the problem statement at the beginning of this chapter.
-While TCP overcomes these limitations by providing a reliable byte-stream service, it doesn't perfectly match the request/reply paradigm either—going to the trouble to establish a TCP connection just to exchange a pair of messages seems like overkill.
+While TCP overcomes these limitations by providing a reliable byte-stream service, it doesn’t perfectly match the request/reply paradigm either.
 This section describes a third category of transport protocol, called Remote Procedure Call (RPC), that more closely matches the needs of an application involved in a request/reply message exchange.

-RPC is actually more than just a protocol—it is a popular mechanism for structuring distributed systems.
+RPC is not technically a protocol—it is better thought of as a general mechanism for structuring distributed systems.
 RPC is popular because it is based on the semantics of a local procedure call—the application program makes a call into a procedure without regard for whether it is local or remote and blocks until the call returns.
 An application developer can be largely unaware of whether the procedure is local or remote, simplifying his task considerably.
 When the procedures being called are actually methods of remote objects in an object-oriented language, RPC is known as remote method invocation (RMI).
 While the RPC concept is simple, there are two main problems that make it more complicated than local procedure calls:

 The network between the calling process and the called process has much more complex properties than the backplane of a computer.
 For example, it is likely to limit message sizes and has a tendency to lose and reorder messages.